projectcalico/cni-plugin/README.md

 ## Configuration

-* Configure your network with a `*.conf` file in `/etc/cni/net.d/`, or if you choose to put the `*.conf` file in a different location, be sure to specify the path with the environment variable `CNI_PATH`.
+Configure your network with a `*.conf` file.
+* The default file location is `/etc/cni/net.d/`.
+If you choose to put the net configuration file in a different location, be sure to specify the path with the environment variable `CNI_PATH`.
-    - Each Network should be given a unique `"name"`
+* Each network should have their own configuration file and must be given a unique `"name"`.
-    - Each Calico Network config specifies  `"calico"` as `"type"`.
+* To call the Calico CNI plugin, set the `"type"` to `"calico"`.
-    - The `"ipam"` section must include the key `"type": "calico-ipam"` and specify an IP Pool in `"subnet"`
+* The `"ipam"` section must include the key `"type": "calico-ipam"` and specify an IP Pool in `"subnet"`.
+An IP address will be allocated from the indicated `"subnet"` pool.
 ```
 # 10-calico.conf